stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-equality-vs-equity.md

 Simply put, I believe an inclusive team is one that celebrates differences, where everyone feels they can be part of shaping how the team operates.

-## How is equality different from equity?
+## How is equality different from equity
-At October's installment of HLs Manager Learning Journey training I was introduced to equity in the context of inclusion.
-I'd never come across this term before and didn't at first understand the difference.
+At October's [Hargreaves Lansdown](https://www.hl.co.uk/) Manager Learning Journey training, I was introduced to the concept of equity in the context of inclusion.
+I hadn't come across this term before and initially struggled to understand the difference.

 > Equality means each individual or group of people is given the same resources or opportunities.
 >
-> Equity recognizes that each person has different circumstances, and allocates the exact resources and opportunities needed to reach an equal outcome.
+> Equity recognizes that each person has different circumstances and allocates the exact resources and opportunities needed to achieve an equal outcome.
 > -- [internationalwomensday.com](https://www.internationalwomensday.com/Missions/18707/Equality-versus-Equity-What-s-the-difference-as-we-EmbraceEquity-for-IWD-2023-and-beyond)

-For me as a manager this translate into the fact ensuring everyone has an opportunoty to do something, doesn't mean I've necessarily created equal opporunities for everyone in the team.
-We are all different and different people will need differnet levels of support.
-In the past I've over thought "pushing" something towards a task they don't feel comfortable with.
-This new perspective has made me realise its something I should do more in a balanced way that doesn't force anyone but gives them a gentle push.
+For me, as a manager, this translates to understanding that ensuring everyone has the opportunity to do something doesn’t necessarily mean I’ve created equal opportunities for everyone on the team.

 ## How I want to put equity into practice